 FUNDAMENTALS OF PHYSICS I. A calculusbased introduction to classical mechanics.
 Topics include linear kinematics and dynamics, work and energy, momentum, gravitation, rotational kinematics, oscillations, fluids, and mechanical and sound waves.
-Prerequisite or corequisite: Mathematics 141.
 Corequisite: Physics 151.
 Offered: fall semester.

 FUNDAMENTALS OF PHYSICS II.
 A calculusbased introduction to electromagnetism and modern physics.
 Electrostatics, the electric field and potential, electric current and circuits, magnetostatics, induction, light and optics, the atomic nature of matter, the structure of the atom, and the nucleus are studied.
-Prerequisites: Physics 131 and Mathematics 141.
-Prerequisite or corequisite: Mathematics 142.
+Prerequisite: Physics 131.
 Corequisite: Physics 152.
 Offered: spring semester.